-However, if you have set up a connection to the device over the fallback IP address 192.168.0.252 or have assigned an IP address with the Dime Manager in the basic configuration, you will only be able to access your device over this IP address.
+However, if you have set up a connection to the device over the fallback IP address 192.168.0.252, you will only be able to access your device over this IP address.
 The device will no longer obtain an IP configuration dynamically over DHCP.